Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 >
 > If you are participating in the **Snowflake Summit Hands On Lab session**, [please use this form](https://forms.gle/S7P9Rw1Udbfxf7TdA) to submit your account information so your account can be upgraded for the duration of the Hands On Lab.
 >
-> Otherwise, you may receive a dbt Cloud Enterprise account by [requesting one from the dbt Labs team](https://www.getdbt.com/contact).
+> Otherwise, you may receive a dbt Cloud Enterprise account for evaluation purposes by [requesting one from the dbt Labs team](https://www.getdbt.com/contact).

 - Requires basic dbt familiarity
   - To gain basic dbt familiarity, please do [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) first